How To Identify and Report Scams on Upwork in 2026

 - Require that you pay a fee in order to apply for a job.

-- Ask for sensitive personal information such as your social security number, banking account numbers, or government ID.
-Upwork collects this information in order to verify your identity, pay you, and provide you with necessary financial and tax documents.
-There is no need for a potential client paying you through the Upwork platform to request this information.
+- Ask for sensitive information such as your social security number, banking account numbers, credit card numbers, or government ID.
+Upwork collects this personal information in order to verify your identity, pay you, and provide you with necessary financial and tax documents.
+There is no need for someone you’re working with through the Upwork platform to request this information.

 You should flag these instances or contact Customer Support if any of this happens to you.

-Many of the following scams can occur not only on Upwork, but on any digital platform where there is an exchange of money, goods, or services.
-In fact, the FBI has identified an increase in scam activity across job boards and freelance platforms.
-Keep an eye out for these common scams when conducting business online:
+Many of the following scams can occur not only on Upwork, but on any digital platform that enables an exchange of money, goods, or services.
+In fact, the FBI has identified scam activity on job boards, often involving cryptocurrency.
+Keep an eye out for these common scams when working with clients online:

-- Gift card fraud: Someone running a gift card scam may ask their victims to either purchase gift cards on their behalf, or share the number on the back of an existing gift card—ultimately taking the balance for themselves.
-Nobody should ask you to pay them in gift cards, or state that they will pay you with gift cards in lieu of an escrowed Upwork payment.
+- Gift card fraud.
+Someone running a gift card scam may ask their victims to either purchase gift cards on their behalf, or share the number on the back of an existing gift card — ultimately taking the balance for themselves.
+Nobody should ask you to pay them in gift cards or state that they will pay you with gift cards in lieu of using Upwork project funds.

-- Clients with many open jobs and no money spent
+- Clients with multiple open jobs and no money spent

 - Clients with unverified payment methods